camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 Most connectors are currently community extensions, which basically means that they are not officially supported by Camunda, but by community members (who sometimes are Camunda employees).
 While this sounds like a restriction, it can also mean there is more flexibility to make progress.

-A list of community-maintained connectors can be found at [https://awesome.zeebe.io/](https://awesome.zeebe.io/).
+A list of community-maintained connectors can be found [here](https://awesome.zeebe.io/).

 ### Using connectors in SaaS